 How to win in Jacksonville real estate

 Advice for prospective investors in Jacksonville real estate is literally all over the map, which makes sense considering the city’s sheer acreage and quantity of neighborhoods and districts.
+But be ready to move if there is a deal to be had.

 Consider master-planned communities